ppeble/emissary-ingress.dev/content/en/docs/3.8/about/support.md

 title: Support
 ---

-If you need help deploying Emissary-ingress at your organization, there are several different options available to you.
+If you need help deploying Emissary at your organization, there are several different options available to you.

 ## Support tiers

-### Emissary-ingress community support
+### Emissary community support

-When running Emissary-ingress$ with free community licenses, [join our Slack channel](http://a8r.io/slack) to talk with other users in the community and get your questions answered.
+When running Emissary$ with free community licenses, [join our Slack channel](http://a8r.io/slack) to talk with other users in the community and get your questions answered.

 If you can’t find an answer there, [contact us](/contact-us) to learn more about the support options available with $AESproductName$ Enterprise.